uilab-kaist/cs575-ethics-spring-2024/README.md

 Projects will be basically replications or modifications of recent research in AI Ethics.
 See the details on this [page](https://uilab-kaist.github.io/cs575-ethics-spring-2023/project).

 ## Evaluation (Subject to Change)
-**If you actively and honestly participate in every discussion and do the project you will get at least B- *(Project will be be a way to divide A+~B- in this case)*.**
+* Participation and Attendance: 2
-* Participation and Attendance: 20%
+  0%
-* Quizzes: 30%
+* In-class Discussion / Reading Reflections: 30%
 * Project: 50%